Of all the critical illnesses in Singapore, cancer is the most important to pay attention to.

 The Different Types of Costs in Cancer Treatments

-There are various ways to treat cancer and they can be split into two sections: Diagnosis and Treatments.
+There are various ways to treat cancer and they can be split into two sections: Diagnosis and Treatment.

 1) Cost of Diagnostic Tests & Screenings